Garuda Purana: Structure

 The Garuda Purana is a Vaishnava Purana and has, according to the tradition, 19,000 shlokas (verses).
-However, the manuscripts that have survived into the modern era have preserved about eight thousand verses.
-These are divided into two parts, a Purva Khanda (early section) and an Uttara Khanda (later section).
-The Purva Khanda contains about 229 chapters, but in some versions of the text this section has between 240–243 chapters.
-The Uttara Khanda varies between 34 and 49 chapters.
-The Uttara Khanda is more often known as Pretakhanda or Pretakalpa..The Venkatesvara Edition of the Purana has an additional Khanda named Brahma Khanda.
+However, the manuscripts that have survived into the modern era have preserved about 8,000 verses.
+These are divided into two parts: a Purvakhanda (early section) and an Uttarakhanda (later section, more often known as Pretakhanda or Pretakalpa).
+The Purvakhanda contains about 229 chapters, but in some versions of the text this section has between 240–243 chapters.
+The Uttarakhanda varies between 34 and 49 chapters.
+The Venkatesvara Edition of the Purana has an additional Khanda named Brahmakhanda.

 The Garuda Purana was likely fashioned after the Agni Purana, the other major medieval India encyclopedia that has survived.
-The text's structure is idiosyncratic, in that it is a medley, and does not follow the theoretical structure expected in a historic Puranic genre of Indian literature.
-It is presented as information that Garuda (the man-bird vehicle of Vishnu) learned from Vishnu, and then narrated by Garuda to sage Kashyapa, which then spread in the mythical forest of Naimisha reaching sage Vyasa.
+The text's structure is idiosyncratic, in that it is a medley, and does not follow the theoretical structure expected in a historic puranic genre of Indian literature.
+It is presented as information that Garuda (the man-bird vehicle of Vishnu) learned from Vishnu and then narrated to the sage Kashyapa, which then spread in the mythical forest of Naimisha to reach the sage Vyasa.

 Contents: Purvakhanda

-The largest section (90%) of the text is Purva Khanda that discusses a wide range of topics associated with life and living.
+The largest section (90%) of the text is Purvakhanda, which discusses a wide range of topics associated with life and living.
 The remaining is Pretakhanda, which deals primarily with rituals associated with death and cremation.

 Cosmology

 The cosmology presented in Garuda Purana revolves around Vishnu and Lakshmi, and it is their union that created the universe.
 Vishnu is the unchanging reality called Brahman, while Lakshmi is the changing reality called Maya.
 The goddess is the material cause of the universe, the god acts to begin the process.

-The cosmogenesis in Garuda Purana, like other Puranas, weaves the Samkhya theory of two realities, the Purusha (spirit) and Prakriti (matter), the masculine and feminine presented as interdependent, each playing a different but essential role to create the observed universe.
-Goddess Lakshmi is the creative power of Prakriti, cosmic seed and the source of creation.
+Like other Puranas, the cosmogenesis in Garuda Purana weaves the Samkhya theory of two realities—the Purusha (spirit) and Prakriti (matter), the masculine and feminine—presented as interdependent, each playing a different but essential role to create the observed universe.
+Goddess Lakshmi is the creative power of Prakriti, the cosmic seed and the source of creation.
 God Vishnu is the substance of Purusha, the soul and the constant.
-The masculine and the feminine are presented by the Garuda Purana, states Pintchman, as an inseparable aspect of the same divine, metaphysical truth Brahman.
+Pintchman states that the masculine and the feminine are presented by the Garuda Purana as inseparable aspects of the same divine, metaphysical truth Brahman.

-The Garuda Purana, states Madan, elaborates the repeatedly found theme in Hindu religious thought that the living body is a microcosm of the universe, governed by the same laws and made out of the same substances.
-All the gods are inside the human body, what is outside the body is present within it as well.
+Madan states that the Garuda Purana elaborates the repeatedly found theme in Hindu religious thought that the living body is a microcosm of the universe, governed by the same laws and made out of the same substances.
+All the gods are inside the human body; what is outside the body is present within it as well.
 Body and cosmos, states Madan, are equated in this theme.
 Vishnu is presented by the text as the supreme soul within the body.